 How to get help

 When somatic OCD is untreated, it can take over a person’s ability to think about anything other than their somatic experiences, lead to isolation from others and a sense of hopelessness about their life.
 If you’re struggling with this subtype of OCD, there is help available.
-To learn more about somatic OCD and how it’s treated with ERP, you can schedule a free call with the NOCD clinical team and find out how this type of treatment can help you.
+As an OCD specialist, I’ve used ERP to help many people regain their lives from OCD.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.

 All of our therapists specialize in OCD and receive ERP-specific training and ongoing guidance from our clinical leadership team.
 Many of them have dealt with OCD themselves and understand how crucial ERP therapy is.